AdaGold/video-store-api/README.md

 - `release_date`
 - `inventory` (total)
 - `available_inventory` (not currently checked-out to a customer)
-  - This will be the same as `inventory` until you've completed wave 2.2
+  - This will be the same as `inventory` until you've completed wave 3

 ### Wave 3: Rentals

 #### `POST /rentals/:title/check-out`
-Check out one of the movie's inventory to the customer
+Check out one of the movie's inventory to the customer.
+The rental's check-out date should be set to today.

+**Note:** Some of the fields from wave 2 should now have interesting values.
+Good thing you wrote tests for them, right?

 URI parameters:
 - `title`: Movie title (e.g. `Jaws`)